How does the Irish Sailing Passport work?

 Using Sailing Passport

 Once information has been uploaded, each sailor will receive an email welcoming them to Checklick.
 As the Course Programme starts, our Instructors (and Training Centre Principal) will use the steps outlined in their Scheme to keep track of your progress, and when completed to award you each level as you meet the requirements.
-At the beginning of their course, the club will show all students how to use the ISA Passport, and record their sailing activities.
+At the beginning of their course, the club will show all students how to use the Irish Sailing Passport, and record their sailing activities.
 This will require access to either a PC, Tablet, or internet enabled phone.

 No more soggy log books!
 Within each person’s Passport is a Sailing Logbook in which you are encouraged to record the many other times, both inside and outside of the Small Boat Sailing Scheme courses, that you go out and enjoy sailing whether with family or friends, cruising or racing, or just having fun messing about in boats.
 Like the logbooks in which cruising skippers record their journeys and the places visited each season, we hope that our young sailors will get as much fun out of recording their own exploits and adventures all of which add up to giving them the skills and experience they need to enjoy Sailing in whatever form takes your interest, and in the range of weather that we, in Ireland, enjoy.
 These logs may be and accessed in many years’ time when the person is becoming an Instructor, Race Official or Trainer.